Abe Vigoda: Mistaken reports of death

 Prior to his actual death in January 2016, Vigoda was a repeated victim of mistaken death announcements.
 These led to jokes, often with Vigoda as a participant.

 In 1982, People magazine mistakenly referred to Vigoda as dead.
 At the time, Vigoda, aged 60, was performing in a stage play in Calgary.
 He took the mistake with good humor, posing for a photograph published in Variety, in which he is sitting up in a coffin, holding the erroneous issue of People.
 Jeff Jarvis, a People employee at the time, said that the magazine's editors were known for "messing up" stories, and one of them repeatedly inserted the phrase "the late" in reference to Vigoda, even after a researcher correctly removed it.
 The erroneous version was what went to print.

-In 1987, the same mistake was made when a reporter for WWOR, Channel 9 in Secaucus, New Jersey, mistakenly referred to him as the "late Abe Vigoda".
+In 1987, the same mistake was made when a reporter for WWOR, Channel 9 serving the New York metropolitan area mistakenly referred to him as the "late Abe Vigoda".
 She realized and corrected her mistake the next day.

 He had been the subject of many running gags pertaining to the mistaken reports of his death.
-In 1997, Vigoda appeared in Good Burger as the character Otis, the titular restaurant's french fry man.
+In 1997, Vigoda appeared in Good Burger as the character Otis, the titular restaurant's French fry man.
 Several jokes were made about his high age, including his character Otis saying, "I should've died years ago".
 That same year, he was shopping at Bloomingdale's in Manhattan when the salesman remarked, "You look like Abe Vigoda.
 But you can't be Abe Vigoda because he's dead."
 A Late Night with David Letterman skit showed Letterman trying to summon Vigoda's ghost, but Vigoda walked in and declared, "I'm not dead yet, you pinhead!"

 At a New York Friars Club roast of Rob Reiner that Vigoda attended, Billy Crystal joked, "I have nothing to say about Abe.
 I was always taught to speak well of the dead."